materialdigital/dataportal_tutorial/README.md

-### US1
+### User Story 1

-> As a visiting user, I want to explore the data by searching and filtering the available data by keywords, categorys, compartibility and content.
+> As a visiting user, I would like to explore what kind of material data I can find on the PMD Data Portal and if there is data available for the material I am interested in.

 #### Landing Page DataPortal
 If you enter the following address in your browser, you will be directed to the MaterialDigital DataPortal: [https://kit-pmd-4.ydns.eu/](https://kit-pmd-4.ydns.eu/)